Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 - Added RCAS sharpening after TAA (replacing the original basic sharpening implementation, making it look a lot more natural)
 - Improved all of the native Anti Aliasing implementations (e.g. SMAA/TAA)
 - Improved Anisotropic Filtering (it was not set to 16x on all textures that would benefit from it)
-- Improved quality and look of sun shaft effects and lens "optic" effects (e.g. lens flare)
+- Improved quality and look of the Sun, Sun Shaft effects and Lens "Optics" effects (e.g. lens flare)
 - Improved Motion Blur quality and fixes multiple issues with its motion vectors
 - Improved Bloom quality and fixes multiple issues with its generation (e.g. it was trailing at the edge of the screen)
 - Improved Ultrawide Aspect Ratio support (Bloom, AO, SSR, Sun Shafts, Lens Optics etc did not scale properly with it, e.g. causing the sun to be huge in UW or causing bloom to be stretched, chromatic aberration was stretched in UW) (the game now also exposes the vertical FOV instead of the horizontal one, which was limited to 120 and not ultrawide friendly)